• Skip to main content

 By Randy Vogt, Director of Public Relations, Eastern New York Youth Soccer Association

-The State Open Cup is for the top teams and it’s the pathway to Nationals.
+The US Youth Soccer ENYYSA State Cup Championship (formerly the State Open Cup) is for the top teams and it’s the pathway to Nationals.
+There are no Regionals anymore and State Cup champion teams go directly to Nationals.

 « Previous Page